Miguel Samudio

 Miguel Ángel Ramón Samudio (born 24 August 1986) is a Paraguayan footballer.

 Career

 In 2014, he signed for Cruzeiro on a one-year loan contract expiring at the end of 2014 with his playing rights set at an undisclosed fee.

 International career

 He made his international debut in 2009.
 He played in the qualifying games for the 2014 World Cup.

-Sol de America
+Sol de América

-Miguel Samudio started Club Sol de América in 2006, where he played 27 games and scored 2 goals.
-After spending two seasons with the Sol de América, he moved to Club Libertad.
+Miguel Samudio started with Sol de América in 2007, where he played 27 games and scored 2 goals.
+After spending two seasons with Sol de América, he moved to Club Libertad.

 Libertad

-In 2008 it was announced that Miguel Samudio signed with Club Libertad.
-Where he plays until December 2013.
+In 2008 it was announced that Miguel Samudio signed with Club Libertad, where he played until December 2013.

 Cruzeiro

 On 13 December 2013 the Cruzeiro team announced the signing of the left back.

 Club America

 Subsequently, on 15 December 2014, his transfer for US$2 million and 4 years to Club América of Liga MX was confirmed, which he would join upon ending his participation with Cruzeiro.